In a private Facebook group, Amazon workers brace for Prime Day

 Breaking News Emails

-As Amazon geared up for Prime Day, the annual shopping event where consumers can snag Black Friday-like bargains on millions of items, some Amazon employees braced for a long two days — and then some.
+As Amazon geared up for Prime Day, the annual shopping event during which consumers can snag Black Friday-like bargains on millions of items, some employees braced for a long two days — and then some.

-In recent weeks, workers in Amazon’s fulfillment centers — the company’s massive warehouses where employees move and process packages — have taken to a private Facebook Group with nearly 18,000 members to let off steam and express frustration with Amazon policies surrounding the consumer holiday.
+In recent weeks, workers in Amazon’s fulfillment centers — the company’s massive warehouses where employees move and process packages — have taken to a private Facebook group with almost 18,000 members to let off steam and express frustration with the retail behemoth's policies surrounding the consumer holiday.

 “Prime Day coming up,” one member wrote above the image of a sinking ship.